jhap1982/giveituruguay/1994/1994-08-28 - Little John's Farm (Reading Festival), Reading, England/README.md

 ## Setlist

-Grand Pappy du Plenty part of
+1. Grand Pappy du Plenty part of
-Give It Away
+2. Give It Away
-Suck My Kiss
+3. Suck My Kiss
-Warped
+4. Warped
-Stone Cold Bush
+5. Stone Cold Bush
-If You Have to Ask
+6. If You Have to Ask
-Walkabout part of
+7. Walkabout part of
-Backwoods
+8. Backwoods
-Hollywood (Africa) part of
+9. Hollywood (Africa) part of
-Aeroplane
+10. Aeroplane
-Blood Sugar Sex Magik
+11. Blood Sugar Sex Magik
-Pea
+12. Pea
-Cornucopia tease
+13. Cornucopia tease
-Higher Ground
+14. Higher Ground
-My Lovely Man
+15. My Lovely Man
-Under the Bridge
+16. Under the Bridge
-Me and My Friends
+17. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-The Power of Equality
+18. The Power of Equality
-Nobody Weird Like Me
+19. Nobody Weird Like Me

 ## Notes